R-4-Data-Science/Final-Project-Group-11/README.md

 following code
 ‘devtools::install_github(“R-4-Data-Science/Final-Project-Group-11”)’.(If
-the user does not have the ‘devtools’ package installed, this package needs to be installed first)
+the user does not have the ‘devtools’ package installed, this package needs to be installed first.
+The user also needs the MASS package.)

 ``` r
 devtools::install_github("R-4-Data-Science/Final-Project-Group-11")